drio/restic-reolink-ansible/README.md

 TODO/NOTE: Make sure you:
   - initialize the restic repo before you start doing the backups.
   - setup your cameras do dump videos via ftp on events.
+  - make the user dynamic using (pi - drio)